URDU LANGUAGE-LEARNING RESOURCES

 =C. M. Naim, Readings in Urdu: prose and poetry (Honolulu: East-West Center Press, [1965]), online through DSAL: [site]

 =the Narang reader: Back in print and highly recommended as a basic reader: the famous "Narang reader" that my generation learned from: Gopi Chand Narang, Urdu: Readings in Literary Urdu Prose (New Delhi: National Council for the Promotion of Urdu Language, 2001 [Univ. of Wisconsin Press, 1968]).
 You can probably find it on Amazon.
 It has graded stories, beautiful nasta'liq, and facing-page serial glossaries.
 Despite the title, it's introductory and simplified rather than seriously "literary" in its scope.
-As an illustration of its structure, here's a little story from it, "Marrying a Mouse": [on this site].
-And here's my experimental Urdu-script-teaching version of the story.
+Here's an analysis of its good and bad features by C. M. Naim, c.1967: [on this site].
+As an illustration of its structure, here's a little story from it, "Marrying a Mouse": [on this site]; with a version for Urdu script learners.

 ="M. de Tassy's History of Hindi Literature," by F.E.H.
 (1850); for illustrations of many and various ways to misread the Urdu script (including the conversion of a beggar into a donkey), see pp. 27ff.: [site]

-=NEWS SOURCES IN URDU
+=NEWS SOURCES IN URDU:

 =The BBC (listenable news, presented in sound files): [site]